Month of the Military Child (April 2014)

-April is the month of the Military Child.
-This special celebration is a legacy of former Defense Secretary Caspar Weinberger and was established to underscore the important role children play in the Armed Forces community.
-According to Military K-12 Partners, today there are more than 1.2 million military children, and since 2001 approximately 2 million children have experienced deployment of a parent.
+April is the Month of the Military Child.
+This awareness month was established to underscore the important role children play in the Armed Forces community.
+There are approximately 2 million military children, ranging in ages from newborn to 18 years old; 1.3 million military children are school-aged.
 Care of military children sustains our fighting force, and strengthens the health, security, and safety of our nation's families and communities.
 The Network offers special thanks to all the NCTSN sites that provide care and support for our military children and families.
 To find out more about military children and families click here.

 - Featured Resources in Celebration of the Month of the Military Child